2016fendouzhilu/Muse-CGH/README.md

 ![alt tag](Printed.jpg)

-#### You can learn more about Muse's features by watching videos on my [homepage](https://mrvplusone.github.io/) in the 'Project Gallery' tab.
-(Sinece I can't use videos here.)
+#### You can learn more about Muse's features by watching videos on my [homepage](https://mrvplusone.github.io/gallery-muse.html).
+(Sinece I can't put videos here.)

 ### Usage

-##### Muse can work in two modes: GUI mode and Command-line mode.
+##### Muse works in two modes: GUI mode and Command-line mode.
  - The GUI mode is the easiest way to use Muse, as it provides interactive editing experience.
 Just enter the text, click the 'render' button, and you will see the rendered result immediately.
 If you are not satisfied with the result, just adjust parameters on the control panel, the result then updates accordingly.
  - The Command-line mode can be very helpful if you plan to use Muse in non-Scala projects.

-#### GUI mode introduction
+#### GUI mode

 ##### If you run Muse directly (by double click on the .jar file or by providing no command-line arguments), the program will start in GUI mode.

 ![alt tag](Sample.png)

-##### In the image shown above, the upper right panel is Muse's Result Panel, where the rendered image or animation is presented; the upper left panel is Muse's Control Panel, a place you enter text or adjust parameters; the button left panel is the Console Output Panel, it tells you information about Muse's state.
+##### In the image shown above, the upper right panel is Muse's Result Panel, where the rendered image or animation is presented; the upper left panel is Control Panel, a place you enter text or adjust parameters; the button left panel is the Console Output Panel, it tells you information about Muse's state.

  - At the bottom of Control Panel, there are two checkboxes.
 If you check the 'Interactive' box, every time you change the text content, without clicking 'Render' button, the Result Panel will update automatically.
 If you check the 'Animation' box, Result Panel will change into animation mode, then you can watch Muse writing in action!